dhoangquan1/StudentAssistantPortal/documents/DesignDocument_draft.md

     - This table signifies the relationship of Students with Courses that they have served as SA before
     - The table stores the primary keys which linked the many-to-many relationship
 6. Application Table
-    - This table signifies the relationship of Students who applies to be SA in Sections, or SA applications
+    - This table stores the applications made by students and can be approves by instructors
-    - The table stores the primary keys which linked the many-to-many relationship
-    - Additionally, it also stores application data such as application status and term applying
+    - Each application is related to a section.
 7. Qualification Table
     - This table stores the qualifications that is required to be SA in a section
     - Different from the qualifications stored in Section, this table does not store values (ex: "has SA experience before", "has SA this course before")